Cause & Resources

 -

-child marriage, mail order bride
+child marriage; mail order bride

 -

-gendered violence/sexual exploitation through religion
+sexual exploitation through religion

 -